 Beginning early in the XXth century, Chinese linguists developed schemes for the simplification of the writing system so as to promote popular literacy.
 Simplified characters are the fruit of these efforts.

-The system of "simplified characters," that is to say, the corpus of both modified and unmodified characters that makes up the standard writing system of China today, was first promulgated in a tentative draft in 1956.
+The modern system of "simplified characters," that is to say, the corpus of both modified and unmodified characters that makes up the standard writing system of China today, was first promulgated in a tentative draft in 1956.
 For the next decade or so, much publishing made use of mixed simplified and traditional type fonts that conformed to neither the new standard nor traditional usage.
 That transitional stage did not outlive the destruction of the publishing industry during the Cultural Revolution.

-Today virtually all publishing conforms to the new standard except when the intended audience is Chinese outside of China.
+Today, except in Taiwan and Hong Kong, virtually all publishing conforms to the new standard except when the intended audience is Chinese outside of China.

 Even though many characters were not changed, the total official writing system is usually called "simplified characters" (jiǎntǐzì 簡體字 / 简体字).
 The contrasting name for the traditional character set is usually "traditional" in English, or in Chinese "complex" (fántǐzì 繁體字 / 繁体字).
 (In Taiwan the traditional set is sometimes called "proper characters" —zhèngtǐzì 正體字 / 正体字— as a slap at the mainland standard.)

 Outside of the People's Republic, simplified characters were initially embraced only in Singapore.
-Elsewhere Chinese ignored them as an unnecessary or resisted them as objectionable.
+Elsewhere Chinese ignored them as unnecessary or resisted them as objectionable.
 In Taiwan they were directly prohibited.
 Today they are rapidly moving into use throughout the world, except in Taiwan.
 In Taiwan occasional mainland books in simplified characters have been imported since the end of martial law in 1987, and such Taiwanese products as computerized dictionaries, must include simplified characters to be salable.

 Given that nearly all Chinese speakers in the modern world now use simplified characters in nearly all written communications, it is extremely unlikely that any area, including Taiwan, will be using only traditional characters a century from now.